 Many military roles include teaching as a basic part of the job.
 Once you get promoted past about the rank of E4, you can count on spending many hours of your day training subordinates.
-It’s a basic part of military culture: cross-training exists for every position to deal with the inevitability of casualties.
+It’s a basic part of military culture: to deal with the inevitability of casualties, cross-training exists for every position.
 Every member of a unit has to be able to fill in for any other position, on a moment’s notice.

 Because the military is all about organization, much of this instruction is formalized, just like it is in any school in the country.
 You’ll learn from and use textbooks, handouts, whiteboards, and every other tool of the teaching trade.
 There are flash cards, apps, and study guides.
 You’ll take and give tests, go through or conduct oral examinations, and demonstrate and evaluate knowledge through practical examination.

 Every service has dedicated instructors teaching in schools and training camps; some, like the Marines, have a dedicated Military Occupational Specialty for these jobs.

 And there is always something new to learn or to teach.

 All this constant training is bound to bring out your inner teacher.
 And if you love it, you will already be off to a great start for a teaching career in the civilian world.

 Submariner Qualification Requirements Turn the Entire Crew into Teachers

 Submariners are a breed apart in the military.